What's inside this article:

 - Blog with big images: Suitable for short, blog-style content.
 Shows the full text of each item on the page.

-- FactCheck list: Only for FactCheck content.
-Shows a summary with key details for each FactCheck.
+- Factcheck list: Only for factcheck content.
+Shows a summary with key details for each factcheck.

 Pangea also offers special layouts that apply across the entire category:

-The 'Latest news' category layout
+'Latest news' layout

 Latest news is a special layout for short, news-style content.
 It applies to the central category page and individual stories, creating a continuous reading experience.